Florida Diminished Value Claims

 Florida generally allows four years for property damage claims.

-Yes, but claims are typically reviewed carefully and may be limited without detailed market support.
-A structured, market based valuation report helps demonstrate measurable loss in a way insurers can evaluate.
+Claims are typically reviewed carefully and can be limited without detailed market support — a structured valuation report helps demonstrate the loss in terms insurers can evaluate.

 Still have a question?